Tonix89/Tonix89/README.md

   - REST API Methods such as "GET", "PUT/PATCH","DELETE" and "POST".
   - Advance Javascript ( Destructuring and Array methods ).
   - Bootstrap 5 with SASS.

+ ### What we're doing as of now:

+  - Git commands and workflow.
+  - Installing development dependencies such as (Prettier, Eslint, Jest and Cypress).

 ## Contact: